Stakeholders and Partners

 Photo by Paul Noeldner.

-The Friends of the Lakeshore Nature Preserve is a non-profit membership organization that supports the Preserve in a myriad of ways: through volunteering, fundraising, stewardship projects and interpretive programs.
+The Friends of the Lakeshore Nature Preserve is a non-profit membership organization that supports the Preserve through volunteering, fundraising, stewardship projects and interpretive programs.
 They offer excellent free guided field trips and nature walks and maintain a rich and extensive website that is well worth exploring.

 Website: www.friendslakeshorepreserve.com